 - Encouraging and supporting research into a wide range of issues related to Williams syndrome

 We want to help ensure that all individuals with Williams syndrome have the support they need throughout their lifespan to live healthy, self-directed, productive, and meaningful lives.
-We believe that in order to achieve this vision, individuals with Williams syndrome must be fully included in educational, work, and community settings.
+To achieve this vision, individuals with Williams syndrome must be fully included in educational, work, and community settings.

 Active involvement with the WSA community provides vital, day-to-day support.
 The WSA has a small paid staff and hundreds of volunteers who help us organize events and support families in communities nationwide.
 We are parents, caregivers, and relatives of people with Williams syndrome as well as the professionals who work with them.
 We know first-hand the challenges of raising and caring for an individual living with the challenges of Williams syndrome.
 No matter the age or stage of your family member with WS, you are not alone.
 The WSA offers support and will help you navigate the challenges from diagnosis through adulthood.